my1396/Econ-Study/_posts/2025-08-14-Ugreen-Media-Streaming.md

    Changing the volume mappings later is possible.
 However, it will recreate the container and may lead to loss of existing data if not handled carefully.

    The parent directory (i.e., `/movies`, `/tvshows`) is what matters when setting up the library in Plex.
 Plex will recursively scan all subfolders within the specified directory.
-That said, it means that you can change the subfolder structure later without needing to adjust the volume mappings, as long as the parent directory remains the same.
+In other words, it means that you can change the subfolder structure later without needing to adjust the volume mappings, as long as the parent directory remains the same.

 5. Create Plex Container